*Online information session on June 30 at 1:00 p.m. Sign up here

 Whether you want to refine your artistic voice, develop a character, or explore the concept for a new creation in a safe space, this research and creation program is for you!

-- To encourage creative exploration, research-creation and the deepening of artistic approaches,
+- To encourage creative exploration, research-based creation, and the deepening of artistic approaches

 - To foster the emergence of new movement vocabularies, dramaturgical perspectives and ways of working that go beyond technical performance alone.

-Workshops combining physical work, technical adaptation, research-creation and group exchanges.
-Prior to the in-person training, you will be invited to a 2 hour online conference on the history and esthetic development of contemporary circus.
+Workshops combining physical training, adaptation of techniques, creative exploration, and group discussions.
+Before the in-person training, you will attend an online lecture on the history and development of contemporary circus aesthetics.

 Mentor: Krin Haglund